o3t1w/EmailSpoofer/README.md

 If you run into issues or need help getting this set up please post in the “issues” section so that we can get it working for you.

-## What makes Zaqar different?
+## What makes o3t1w email spoofer different?
 Search for “PHP Mail Spoofer” and you will get dozens of GitHub pages that host a simple PHP script and poorly designed HTML form.
 Frankly speaking, these applications look ugly and their options are limited.
 Few offer the ability to craft the spoofed message using a rich text editor—which is a critical feature in order to build believable messages.
-Additionally, Zaqar allows users to send using the To, Cc, and Bcc fields for greater control over how messages are sent.
-Users can also upload attachments to the email, which is important if a penetration tester is attempting to send a payload to a target via email.
-Zaqar was built to be the tool that you keep coming back to: both for its sleek and modern UI, and simple but powerful spoofing and mail features.
-Using Bootstrap as the front-end framework, Simditor as the rich text editor, and PHPmailer as the mail script library, Zaqar was built to be easy to use allow you to build believable messages.
+Additionally, o3t1w email spoofer allows users to send using the To, Cc, and Bcc fields for greater control over how messages are sent.
+Users can also upload attachments to the email, which is important if a penetration tester is attempting to send a payload to a target via email. o3t1w email spoofer was built to be the tool that you keep coming back to: both for its sleek and modern UI, and simple but powerful spoofing and mail features.
+Using Bootstrap as the front-end framework, Simditor as the rich text editor, and PHPmailer as the mail script library, o3t1w email spoofer was built to be easy to use allow you to build believable messages.
 This will be the only mail spoofer you will ever need.

-## What Does Zaqar Mean?
+## What Does o3t1w email spoofer Mean?
-In Mesopotamian mythology, Zaqar is the messenger of the god Sin.
+In Mesopotamian mythology, o3t1w email spoofer is the messenger of the god Sin.
 He relays these messages to mortals through his power over their dreams and nightmares.
 Seemed fitting and less dull than "Email Spoofer".

 ## Disclaimer and Terms of Usage
 By using this application you are agreeing to only send a spoofed email if either of the two situation are true: